 At the Event

 Once you are at the event and seek out those companies and individuals you researched in advance, pay attention to how you are showing up:

 2. Pay attention to conversations you have with people you meet.
 Listen for one or two discussion highlights that you can follow up on.
-For instance, if you meet a recruiter who comments on how many attendees are present at the event or if you meet an employer who remarks on a presentation given earlier in the day, use those points in your follow up to remind them of their conversation with you.
+For instance, if you meet a recruiter who comments about how many attendees are present at the event or if you meet an employer who remarks on a presentation given earlier in the day, use those points in your follow-up to remind them of their conversation with you.

-4. As a follow up to #2, take notes as you meet people.
-In those few minutes after you converse with a new contact, recruiter, consultant or advisor at a job fair, write a few quick notes on the back of their business card.
-Write notes about your follow up plan or anything you promised to get to them (or they offered to do for you) so you can remember later, when you have many business cards.
+4. As a follow-up to question No. 2, take notes as you meet people.
+In those few minutes after you converse with a new contact, recruiter, consultant or adviser at a job fair, write a few quick notes on the back of their business card.
+Write notes about your follow-up plan or anything you promised to get to them (or they offered to do for you) so you can remember later, when you have many business cards.

 5. Deliver your elevator speech with confidence and authenticity.
 Have your value proposition so well organized in advance that you can communicate your offer in sound bites.
 Make sure everyone you meet knows who you are, what you do and what you are seeking.

 6. Show enthusiasm.
 Whether you are at the job fair because you are just getting started in your transition or you feel you are at the end of your job-searching rope, never let your nerves show.
 This is easier said than done, yes.
 But your goal in those few minutes you have with the people you will meet is to convey your best, most positive self.
 Show enthusiasm, confidence and excitement for the future and what you can offer.

 After The Event

 Following up after a job fair or other networking event is vital.
 You can't assume that everyone who met you will remember how incredible you are or what you can offer them.
 You will need to remind them.